 The Gallery is a 60m long room, built over the bridge, with windows streaming bright sunlight along the length.

 Back at the hotel in Amboise, we had plans to enjoy wine while the boys had an early night.
 Sadly, putting pyjamas on seemed to be similar to giving them a shot of espresso because they pretended but could not sleep!
 So we whisked them out to look at the Château de Amboise as the sunset looked promising.

 By the way, if you happen to be in Amboise, and in need of a somewhat quiet meal, try La Trattoria because they have a dedicated play area in the restaurant and are very good at accommodating young children.

 The next day we travelled to Château de Chambord where entry is free if you’re aged under 25, or €11 for those aged above 25.
 You do, however, have to pay for parking – €6.

 Chambord is a UNESCO world heritage site, and is rather beautiful!

 Rob did not like Chambord purely because of the publicity photos; they make it seem as though the Château is on the Loire, when in fact it’s a distance away.

 The grounds are so extensive that you can hire a bike or golf cart to go exploring.
-There are cafes and other little shops in the grounds, like a pizza restaurant and a wine store that does free tasting.
+There are cafes and other little shops on the grounds, like a pizza restaurant and a wine store that does free tastings.

-When we visited there was some serious construction going on; both the château and the grounds are undergoing a change – probably restoration on the château but I think more visitor centres.
+When we visited there was some serious construction going on; both the château and the grounds are undergoing a change – probable restoration on the château but I think more visitor centres.